Skip to content

 Scotland’s Larder (Lowland Hall)

-This venue is accessible by a lowered pavement and wide doors.
-The doors do have a small lip on the floor but we have first exits at the side of the building which would accommodate a wheelchair or scooter.
-This venue is only one level and the walkway around the exhibition will be carpeted.
+This building is accessible by a lowered pavement and doors with a width of 1.66m.
+The doors do have a small lip on the floor but there are fire exits at the side of the building which would accommodate a wheelchair, scooter or prams.

 Scotland’s Larder and the avenue that leads to the hall are one of the busiest areas during the event.